-A surreal dialog with Me and another Me – by Michele Marziani – Found in Translation Course
+A surreal dialogue with Me and another Me – by Michele Marziani – Found in Translation Course

-A surreal dialog with Me and another Me, by Michele Marziani, Found in Translation Course 2017.
+A surreal dialogue with Me and another Me, by Michele Marziani, Found in Translation Course 2017.

 ME ONE: Ok, you are here now.
 You can’t escape.
 What can you write in English?
 A short story?
 About what?
 About who?
 An essay?
 You?!
 But if you can’t even write an essay in Italian!
 Go on…

 Let me guess: you want to write a memoir.
 You?!
 Did you forget that you have lost your memory?

 Why do you make the same mistake all the time?
 You keep putting yourself in a thing bigger than you.

 You are attending a writing course.
 In English.
 And you don’t know English.